 Gut microbiota abundance

 Owing to the immense distinctiveness of the insecta class, insect behaviour is directly reflected in the diversified microbial communities inhabiting the gut (Martinson et al., 2011).
 The wide narrative of the studies done, particularly with termites and cockroaches, have lay down its effect on the nutritional contributions of gut bacteria in insects living on suboptimal diets (Moran et al.,2012).
-The gut microbiota represent all the corners of microbial relationships, from pathogenecity to obligate mutualism.
+The gut microbiota represents all the corners of microbial relationships, from pathogenecity to obligate mutualism.
 The insect gut microbiota has been demonstrated to have profound effect on the digestion of the host, detoxification, developmental processes, pathogen resistance, and physiology.
 Among the enormous benefits of the microbes present in the gut of the honey bees, the microbes can provide essential amino acids (Nogge, 1981) and vitamins (Douglas, 1998).
 They also act as the good source of nitrogen and carbon supplements (Benemann, 1973; Dillon and Dillon, 2004) to hosts.

 FIGURE 1.
 Honey Bee Core Gut Microbiota